MicrosoftDocs/dynamics365smb-docs/financials/warehouse-how-receive-items.md

 ## To receive items with a purchase order
 The following describes how to receive items with a purchase order.
 The steps are similar for sales return orders and transfer orders.
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Purchase Orders**, and then choose the related link.
 2. Open an existing purchase order, or create a new one.
-For more information, see [How to: Record Purchases](purchasing-how-record-purchases.md).
+For more information, see [Record Purchases](purchasing-how-record-purchases.md).
 3. In the **Qty. to Receive** field, enter the received quantity.

     The value in the **Qty.
 Received** field is updated.
 If this is a partial receipt, then the value is lower than the value in the **Quantity** field.